Basic R Commands

 - Start up R

-On Windows/Mac you merely click the R icon.
+On windows you should be able to find it in the start menu.
 On UNIX/Linux, you start R by typing 'R' in a command terminal.

 - Assign the value 12 to a and the value 5 to b

-You can verify the values of a and b by simply typing 'a' or 'b' in the R prompt and then pressing return.
+You can verify the values of a and b by simply typing 'a' in the R prompt and then pressing return.

 - Now try to add them together using the sum() function